darrenldl/blockyarchive/SBX_FORMAT.md

 ## Technical Specification

-The following specification is copied directly from the official specification with extensions
+The following specification for SBX is copied directly from the official specification

+ECSBX is the extended version of SBX with error-correcting capability

 Byte order: Big Endian